Inside look at ATOM 3.0 and the shift toward ID-free mobile targeting

 ATOM 3.0 is now bundled with the HyBid SDK 3.0.
 This integrated model means our publisher partners can pick up the regular ad SDK with the ATOM module to monetize their ID-less users.
 Absolutely no integration hassles!
 (Added bonus: it’s free to use ATOM 3.0 within the SDK.)

-Verve Group operates one of the largest in-app marketplaces globally, meaning access to over 1.5B users across 10K+ publishers.
+Verve operates one of the largest in-app marketplaces globally, meaning access to over 1.5B users across 10K+ publishers.
 For buyers, this provides a scaled solution compared to the challenges they face with alternate ID-based audiences like third-party/Universal IDs that have no meaningful reach or scale within mobile apps.

 What targeting is available?